How did The Minimalist Lifestyle Movement begin?

 Matt D’Avella filmed the “Minimalism” documentary and has become an influential figure in the l minimalist Lifestyle movement.

-I am going to save myself the trouble of trying to name people I believe are responsible for the popularity of the modern Minimalist Lifestyle Movement because they will be different from yours.
+I am going to save myself the trouble of naming people I believe are responsible for the popularity of the modern Minimalist Lifestyle Movement, because they will be different from yours.

 Just like the Minimalist Lifestyle Movement found me, the way others stumble upon it is unique to the individual.
 For me, it was a blog post many years ago.
 For others, it may have been another person, a book, a video, or a television show.